-The understanding of the full non-linear gravitational problem, involving mixing of modes with different frequencies, in terms of quantum maps will be of fundamental importance for a deeper understanding of holographic reconstruction.
 It would be also of profound interest to understand how explicit reconstruction of sub-regions of the gravitational junction from interface CFT sub-regions can work by generalizing the reformulation of bulk reconstruction in holography in terms of recovery maps of quantum error correcting codes \cite{harlow2018tasi,Kibe:2021gtw}.
-As a first step, it would be of interest to understand how stringy degrees of freedom of gravitational junctions influence entanglement in the dual CFT following \cite{Azeyanagi:2007qj,Afxonidis:2024gne,Afxonidis:2025jph}.

-It would also be interesting to investigate the quantum null energy condition (QNEC) \cite{Bousso:2015mna,Wall:2017blw,Iizuka:2025xnd} in the holographic interfaces dual to gravitational junctions.
-Recently, it has been shown that the QNEC can impose non-trivial quantum thermodynamic bounds even if matter localized on bulk hypersurfaces satisfies the classical null energy conditions \cite{Kibe:2021qjy,Banerjee:2022dgv,Kibe:2024icu} (see also \cite{Kibe:2025cqc} for a similar study in CFTs).
-The understanding of the link between quantum thermodynamic bounds and energy conditions is fundamental for the realization of quantum engines and processors using interfaces in many-body systems.
+It would also be interesting to investigate the quantum null energy condition (QNEC) \cite{Bousso:2015mna,Wall:2017blw,Iizuka:2025xnd} in holographic interfaces dual to gravitational junctions.
+Understanding how the link between quantum energy conditions and quantum thermodynamic bounds demonstrated in \cite{Kibe:2021qjy,Banerjee:2022dgv,Kibe:2024icu,Kibe:2025cqc} (implying generalized Clausius inequalities for instance) are realized in interfaces is fundamental for actualization of applicable quantum devices, tunable transmitters for instance, via interfaces in many-body systems.